 Lent, the forty days of preparation for Easter, begins on Ash Wednesday.
 Easter season lasts fifty days, concluding on the feast of Pentecost.

 During these times the Bible readings are chosen for their appropriateness to the season.
 During the rest of the year–the season after Epiphany and the long season after Pentecost (except for a few special Sundays)–the New Testament is read sequentially from Sunday to Sunday.
 The Old Testament lesson corresponds in theme with one of the New Testament readings.

 Should you wish to know more about the Anglican Church or how one becomes an Anglican, contact Fr.
-John at 940-569-3558 and he will gladly answer your questions and suggest the way to membership.
+John at 940-569-3558.
+He will gladly answer your questions.